Dr. Daniel Labow

 Dr. Labow also trains and educates other surgeons in the field of cancer treatment.

-He directs and works on multiple clinical trials for cancer research, attempting to improve current treatment methods and discover potential new treatments that could prolong the lives of cancer patients.
+He directs and works on multiple clinical trials for cancer research, attempting to improve current treatment methods and discover new ones that could prolong the lives of cancer patients.

 Medical Specializations

-While Dr. Labow’s medical knowledge and research contributions are extensive, his main focus and passion has always been in the treatment of various types of cancer.
+While Dr. Labow’s medical knowledge and research contributions are extensive, his main focus has always been in the treatment of various types of cancer, most notably peritoneal mesothelioma.

 • Gastrectomy (removal of all or part of the stomach)